 Mills, Tuttle and Lydia are servants, so are from a lower social class.
 They’re coarse in comparison to Grace’s refinement and poise.
 She and the children are young – Tuttle and Mills are old.
 The Nanny and The Witch uses these same oppositions to craft their horror, too.

-As a result, we peg the servants as somehow frightening long before Anne finds their graves – and it masks the bigger truth.
+As a result, we peg the servants as somehow frightening long before Anne finds their graves, masking the bigger truth.

 Our fears of old age are enough to paint Mills and Tuttle (Eric Sykes) as ominous characters, even though Sykes was best known as a comedian.